Files

 2. Calculate Direction by the Coastline

 Then we use the NeighborFinder to find the closest segment of the coastline to each location point.
 Add a NeighborFinder to the canvas and connect the Base input port to the DrapedFeatures output port on the SurfaceDraper, then connect the Candidate input port to the Generalizer.
-In the parameters, set Replace Measures/Z with Candidate to No. The other parameters will be left as default.
+In the parameters, set Replace Measures/Z with Candidate to No. The other parameters will be left at their default values.

 3. Expose the Elevation (Z) Value